Bisrategebriel/EasyScaned/README.md

-# EasyScaned
+# EasyScan
-an archive management system
+EasyScan is an easy to use all purpose archive management system.